High-Fidelity Audio Compression with Improved RVQGAN: The Improved RVQGAN Model

 To address this issue, we use two key techniques introduced in the Improved VQGAN image model\citep{yu2021vector} to improve codebook usage: factorized codes and L2-normalized codes.
 Factorization decouples code lookup and code embedding, by performing code lookup in a low-dimensional space (8d or 32d) whereas the code embedding resides in a high dimensional space (1024d).
 Intuitively, this can be interpreted as a code lookup using only the principal components of the input vector that maximally explain the variance in the data.
 The L2-normalization of the encoded and codebook vectors converts euclidean distance to cosine similarity, which is helpful for stability and quality \citep{yu2021vector}.

 These two tricks along with the overall model recipe significantly improve codebook usage, and therefore bitrate efficiency (Figure \ref{fig:codebook_usage}) and reconstruction quality (Table \ref{tabs:vqgan_ablation}), while being simpler to implement.
 Our model can be trained using the original VQ-VAE codebook and commitment losses \citep{van2017neural}, without k-means initialization or random restarts.
+The equations for the modified codebook learning procedure are written in Appendix \ref{appendix:equation}